huijunwu/libgdx-ai-wiki/Behavior-Trees.md

 ![selector](https://cloud.githubusercontent.com/assets/2366334/4603480/5f2d3274-516d-11e4-80c5-8e5df55f9fd1.png)

 ### Sequence ###
-A sequence runs each of its child behaviors in turn.
+A sequence is a branch task that runs each of its child behaviors in turn.
 It will return immediately with a failure status code when one of its children fails.
 As long as its children are succeeding, it will keep going.
 If it runs out of children, it will return in success.

 Sequences represent a series of tasks that need to be undertaken.
 Each of our reaching-safety actions in the slector example above may consist of a sequence.
 To find cover we'll need to choose a cover point, move to it, and, when we're in range, play a roll animation to arrive behind it.
 If any of the steps in the sequence fails, then the whole sequence has failed: if we can't reach our desired cover point, then we haven't reached safety.
 Only if all the tasks in the sequence are successful we can consider the sequence as a whole to be successful.